Hours: 8 a.m.-Sunset (?), Daily

 Trail Map

 This 2.2-mile loop trail is an extremely primitive trail and is most commonly used for horseback riding.
 Traditional hikers also enjoy this trail because it is unimproved and travels through the thick woods and over the Vermilion River numerous times.
-The difficulty of this hiking trail would be considered moderate.
+The difficulty of this hiking trail would be considered challenging.

 Length: 2.2-mile loop trail